rubocop/ruby-style-guide/README.md

   leading `self` or own name followed by a `.` when calling other such methods.
   This is often seen in "service classes" or other similar concepts where a class is treated as though it were a function.
-This convention tends to reduce repetitive boilerpate in such classes.
+This convention tends to reduce repetitive boilerplate in such classes.
   <sup>[[link](#class-and-self)]</sup>

   ```Ruby